BizarreCake/fmr.ai/README.md

 ### Instrumentation

-fMRAi provides a general framework for instrumenting deep neural networks.
+fMRaI provides a general framework for instrumenting deep neural networks.

 Here's how to instrument a hugging face model and obtain its computation graph (unlike autodiff graph, this graph contains tensors, with all intermediate activations):
 ```python